 By Trista Okel, CEO, Empower BodyCare

-When shopping for CBD products, whether online or in your local store, it’s still the Wild West.
+When shopping for the Best CBD products, whether online or in your local store, it’s still the Wild West.
 How do you find trustworthy brands in a sea of CBD?
 Transparency is key.
+Empower BodyCare is here to save the day with their Luxury CBD Products.

 Here are five tips on how to spot trustworthy brands.